jmnunezizu/record-collection/content/collection/aquelarre-aquelarre-1972/index.md

   - rodolfo garcia
   - hector starc
   - rock nacional
+  - hans pokora
+  - record collector dreams
 ---
 Trova – XT-80032 (1st) / 1972 / Argentina

 In November 1971, the B.A.
 Rock II Festival took place in Buenos Aires across 4 Saturdays.
-In one of those afternoons, an unnamed band comprised of Emilio del Guercio and Rodolfo Garcia (both ex Almendra), Héctor Starc, and Hugo González Neira; played for the first time.
+In one of those afternoons, an unnamed band comprised of Emilio del Guercio and Rodolfo Garcia (both ex Almendra), Héctor Starc (ex Alta Tensión), and Hugo González Neira; played for the first time.
 It wasn't until March 1972, at Teatro Lorange, that their official debut as Aquelarre happened.

-Recorded in 4-track tape and released in 1972, this is by far Aquelarre in their most raw form.
+Recorded in 4-track tape at Estudios ION and released in 1972 with a cover artwork designed by Emilio Del Guercio; this is Aquelarre at their most raw form.

-Hector Starc (bola de ruido)

-1. Jugador, campos para luchar - Raw and aggressive guitar licks from Starc.
-The band is quite solid.
+The album opens with the powerful "Canto", which sets the tone for what comes next.
+Starc's guitar sound is...incendiary.
+Incendiary.

-2. Yo seré el animal, vos serás mi dueño -  Clavicordio y fantastic guitar work by Starc.
-Jazz-rock arrangements.
-This could have easily been part of Almendra II.
+Slow-tempo and beautiful "Yo Seré El Animal, Vos Serás Mi Dueño" follows next, offering a more jazz-rock sound.
+This song could have easily been part of Almendra II.
-3. Aventura en el árbol - Starc is on fire!
-Vocal harmonies reminiscent of Almendra.
-4. Jugador, campos para luchar - Probably the most prog-rock track.
-Harpsichord solo.
-5. Cantemos tu nombre - Folk and vocal harmonies.
-Quite pastoral.
-6. Movimiento - Hard-rock wah-wah guitar.

-Aquelarre in their most raw form.
-Aquelarre played for the first time in the B.A.
-Rock II Festival in 1971 Aquelarre's debut was on 17th March 1972 at Teatro Lorange.

-Recorded in 4 tracks.

-Reissued in 1977 by Diorama.
+Clocking at nearly 9 minutes, "Aventura en el Arbol" is without a doubt the standout track.
+Drum break intro, powerful licks by Starc, and harpsychord.
+How about some wah-wah?
+Yes, please.

+The rest of the album is solid, and it's an essential album for sure.
+The hard-rock guitar sound still drives the grand majority of the album with a few exceptions.
+This is what early-70s-Argentine rock was all about.
+Fantastic!

+#aquelarre #rocknacional #rocknacionalargentino #nowplaying #nowspinning #recordcollection #vinylcollection #originalpressing #recordoftheday #hanspokora #recordcollectordreams